javibravo/simpleue/README.md

 }
 ```

-Once the task is defined we can define our consumer and start running:
+Once the job is defined we can define our consumer and start running:

 **Redis Consumer**